A voice for

 Rosacaeae

-The fruiting part of the rose plant beholds a wide range of well-researched health benefits from supporting cardiovascular health to effectively treating inflammatory conditions of the musculoskeletal system.
+The fruiting part of the rose plant offers a wide range of well-researched health benefits from supporting cardiovascular health to effectively treating inflammatory conditions of the musculoskeletal system.

 Sustainability Status